About SpaceCommsKit · Tennessee, USA

 In 2018, Planet Labs did something remarkable — they open-sourced the radio design from their Dove Earth-imaging satellite constellation.
 The Dove Low-Speed Transceiver (LST) had by that point accumulated over 200 cumulative years of on-orbit data across more than 150 satellites, making it one of the most extensively operated small satellite radio designs ever built.

 The OpenLST project gave the world the complete hardware design, firmware source, and documentation — not a simplified version, not an educational abstraction, but the actual open-source design that informed real spacecraft work.
-We built the SpaceCommsKit Explorer Kit on that foundation.
+That generosity from the Planet Labs team is what made SpaceCommsKit possible.

 The OpenLST project is extraordinary — but working with it requires a Linux build environment, Python tools, and a considerable amount of embedded systems knowledge just to get started.
 For engineers and researchers who want to focus on their application rather than the toolchain, the barrier is real.

-The SpaceCommsKit Explorer Kit packages the OpenLST hardware with a complete Windows ground station application, comprehensive documentation, and everything wired up and ready to go — so you can spend your time on your project, not on infrastructure.
+The SpaceCommsKit Explorer packages the SCK-915 hardware with a complete Windows ground station application, comprehensive documentation, and everything wired up and ready to go.
+We also modernized the RF front end to the 915MHz ISM band — no ham radio license required — and updated the supply chain to parts that are actively in production.
+So you can spend your time on your project, not on infrastructure.

 What We've Proven Works